 Spend a life changing semester in Thailand

-Embark on an immersive journey into the heart of Thailand with ISDSI’s “Semester in Chiang Mai: Society and Culture of Thailand.”
-This program offers university and college students an unparalleled opportunity to delve deep into Thailand’s rich vibrant cultural landscapes and artistic heritage.
+Embark on an immersive journey into the heart of Thailand and Southeast Asia with ISDSI’s “Semester in Chiang Mai: Society and Culture of Thailand.”
+This program offers university and college students an unparalleled opportunity to delve deep into Thailand’s rich vibrant cultural landscapes and artistic heritage in one of the most important crossroads of Southeast Asia.

 Learning about elephant conservation and the role of elephants in indigenous and Thai culture.